Beyond Model Ranking: Predictability-Aligned Evaluation for Time Series Forecasting: Abstract

 \section{Abstract}

 In the era of increasingly complex AI models for time series forecasting, progress is often measured by marginal improvements on benchmark leaderboards.
-However, this approach suffers from a fundamental flaw: standard evaluation metrics conflate a model's performance with the data's intrinsic unpredictability.
-To address this pressing challenge, we introduce a novel, predictability-aligned diagnostic framework grounded in spectral coherence.
-Our framework makes two primary contributions: the \textbf{Spectral Coherence Predictability (SCP)}, a computationally efficient ($O(N\log N)$) and task-aligned score that quantifies the inherent difficulty of a given forecasting instance, and the \textbf{Linear Utilization Ratio (LUR)}, a frequency-resolved diagnostic tool that precisely measures how effectively a model exploits the linearly predictable information within the data.
-We validate our framework's effectiveness and leverage it to reveal two core insights.
-First, we provide the first systematic evidence of ``predictability drift'', demonstrating that a task's forecasting difficulty varies sharply over time.
-Second, our evaluation reveals a key architectural trade-off: complex models are superior for low-predictability data, whereas linear models are highly effective on more predictable tasks.
-We advocate for a paradigm shift, moving beyond simplistic aggregate scores toward a more insightful, predictability-aware evaluation that fosters fairer model comparisons and a deeper understanding of model behavior.
+However, standard evaluations rely on aggregate metrics (e.g., MSE) that conflate model capability with the intrinsic difficulty of the evaluated instances.
+To address this, we propose a diagnostic framework anchored in \textbf{Spectral Coherence Predictability (SCP)}, which provides an efficient $\mathcal{O}(N\log N)$ per-instance difficulty reference and yields a corresponding linear MSE lower bound.
+Complementing this, we introduce the \textbf{Linear Utilization Ratio (LUR)} to quantify how effectively models exploit linearly predictable structures across frequencies.
+Experiments on synthetic and real-world benchmarks show that SCP aligns strongly with realized forecasting errors across diverse state-of-the-art forecasters.
+Using this lens, we uncover \textbf{``predictability drift,''} revealing that task difficulty is not static but fluctuates significantly over time and variables.
+Furthermore, stratified evaluation exposes complementary architectural strengths across distinct frequency bands and difficulty regimes.
+Overall, we advocate moving beyond leaderboard-style ranking toward a more insightful, predictability-aware evaluation that fosters fairer model comparisons and a deeper understanding of model behavior.
+Code and data are available at \url{https://github.com/WanjinVon/TS_Predictability}.